 Make a Plan

-Along with training your back, thighs, glutes, chest, arms and shoulders, include crunches and other ab-strengthening moves such as planks, bicycle crunches and stability ball knee tucks.
+Along with training your back, thighs, glutes, chest, arms and shoulders, include crunches and other ab-strengthening moves such as bicycle crunches, stability ball knee tucks and planks for belly fat.

 Aim for at least two total-body strength-training sessions per week.
 To lose significant weight, particularly from your midsection, go for at least 250 minutes of cardio per week.
 Work at a moderate intensity as you walk briskly, dance or cycle.